 Automated text analysis tools-such as supervised machine learning-are not well suited for measuring policy prescriptions (Schub 2022), so qualitative hand-coding was employed.
 This, however, made the manual review of all speeches beyond the resources available.
 In order to decrease the number of speeches to a more manageable level, speeches from key foreign policy leaders in Congress were identified for review.
-Such key leaders consisted of the following:
+Committee assignments were identified for each lawmaker in each Congress by using data from Canon, Nelson, and Stewart